SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 ---

-# Week 7 Proposed direction
+# Week 8 direction

-The proposed Week 7 focus is to build on the validated Week 6 model rather than simply increasing model complexity.
+The Week 8 focus should move from Week 7 testing into **final integration and validation**.

 Potential priorities include:

-* Deeper model diagnostics
+* Final candidate model confirmation.
+* Independent or temporal validation where possible.
-* Probability calibration
+* Probability calibration.
-* Decision-threshold analysis
+* Classification-threshold analysis.
-* Precision-recall trade-off analysis
+* Precision-recall trade-off analysis.
-* Investigation of remaining false positives and false negatives
-* Robustness and temporal validation
-* Segment-level performance evaluation
+* Continued segment-level testing.
+* Final error analysis.
+* ML Engineering integration.
+* Final model interface validation.
-* Interpretation of model outputs
+* Documentation of the final candidate model.
-* Exploring how predictions could support practical clinic interventions
-* Further collaboration with Data Analytics
+* Final limitations and risk documentation.
-* Strengthening project documentation and reproducibility
+* Preparation of final project presentation materials.

-The focus will remain on producing an interpretable and evidence-based predictive workflow rather than optimising a single performance metric.
+The focus should remain on producing an interpretable and evidence-based predictive workflow rather than optimising a single performance metric.

 ---

 # Repository Structure

-The repository is organised to separate raw data, processed data, notebooks, and reports.
+The repository is organised to separate raw data, processed data, notebooks, reports, and supporting project outputs.

 ```text
 HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/